-The sources of drinking water (both tap water and bottled water) include rivers, lakes, streams, ponds, reservoirs, spring, and wells.
-As water travels over the surface of the land or through the ground, it dissolves naturally-occurring minerals and, in some cases, radioactive material, and can pick up substances resulting from the presence of animals or from human activity.
+The sources of drinking water (both tap water This brochure is a snapshot of the quality of the water that we provided last year.
+Included are and bottled water) include rivers, lakes, streams, details about where your water comes from, what ponds, reservoirs, spring, and wells.
+As water it contains, and how it compares to State travels over the surface of the land or through the standards.
+We are committed to providing you with ground, it dissolves naturally-occurring minerals this information to keep you informed about your and, in some cases, radioactive material, and can water supply.
+For more information about your pick up substances resulting from the presence of water, you may call (805) 929-1133 and ask for animals or from human activity.
+Doug Jones.
+Public meetings are held the second Contaminants that may be present in source and fourth Wednesday of each month at 9:00 a.m.

-Contaminants that may be present in source water include:
+water include:

-- > Microbial contaminants, such as viruses and bacteria, which may come from sewage treatment plants, septic systems, agricultural livestock operations and wildlife. - >Inorganic contaminants, such as salts and metals, which can be naturally-occurring or result from urban stormwater runoff, industrial or domestic wastewater discharges, oil and gas production, mining or farming. - > Pesticides and herbicides, which may come from a variety of sources such as agriculture, urban stormwater runoff, and residential uses. - > Radioactive contaminants, which can be naturally occurring or the result of oil production and mining activities. - > Organic chemical contaminants, including synthetic and volatile organic chemicals, which are byproducts of industrial processes and petroleum production, and can also come from gas stations, urban stormwater runoff, and septic systems.
+- > Microbial contaminants, such as viruses and bacteria, which may come from sewage treatment plants, septic systems, agricultural livestock operations and wildlife. - > Inorganic contaminants, such as salts and metals, which can be naturally-occurring or result from urban stormwater runoff, industrial or domestic wastewater discharges, oil and gas production, mining or farming. - > Pesticides and herbicides, which may come from a variety of sources such as agriculture, urban stormwater runoff, and residential uses. - > Radioactive contaminants, which can be naturally occurring or the result of oil production and mining activities. - > Organic chemical contaminants, including synthetic and volatile organic chemicals, which are byproducts of industrial processes and petroleum production, and can also come from gas stations, urban stormwater runoff, and septic systems.

-In order to ensure that tap water is safe to drink, USEPA and the California Department of Services (Department) prescribes regulations which limit the amount of certain contaminants in water provided by public water systems.
-Department regulations also establish limits for contaminants in bottled water that m provide the same protection for public health.
+In order to ensure that tap water is safe to drink, USEPA and the California Department of Services (Department) prescribes regulations which limit the amount of certa contaminants in water provided by public water systems.
+Department regulations also establish limits for contaminants in bottled water that must provide the same protection for public health.